The Records Committee

 Assistant Recorder: Martin Orchard-Webb

-Members: Ian Barnard, Matt Eade, Jake Everitt, Bernie Forbes, Bill Harvey, Andrew House, Simon Linington, Alan Parker, Andrew House, Mike Scott-Ham and Bob Self
+Members: Ian Barnard, Matt Eade, Jake Everitt, Bernie Forbes, Bill Harvey, Andrew House, Simon Linington, Alan Parker, Mike Scott-Ham and Bob Self

 Nominations & Elections